Teacher Eligibility Test: Maharashtra

 The Maharashtra TET (MAHATET) is a state-level teacher eligibility test (TET) conducted by Maharashtra State Council of Examination every year.
 The MAHA TET is conducted at two levels – primary (paper-I) for teacher of class 1st to 5th and upper primary (paper-II) for teacher of class 6th to 8th.

 MAHA TET or Maharashtra TET (Teachers Eligibility Test) conducted by the Maharashtra State Council of Examination (MSCE) to determine the eligibility of candidates for Classes 1 to 8 teachers in the schools of Maharashtra.
 The MAHA TET exam is conducted at two levels – the primary (paper 1) and upper primary (paper 2).
 Candidates who plan to become teachers of Classes 1-5 need to appear for the MAHA TET paper 1.
 On the other hand, candidates who plan to be teachers of Classes 6-8 need to appear for MAHA TET paper 2.
-Candidates who wish to be teachers of Classes 1-8, need to appear for both papers 1 & Paper 2.
+Candidates who wish to be teachers of Classes 1-8, need to appear for both papers 1 and Paper 2.

+Himachal Pradesh

+The Himachal Pradesh Board of School Education (HPBoSE) conducts the Himachal Pradesh Teacher Eligibility Test (HPTET) to determine the eligibility of candidates for teaching posts in government and private schools of the state.
+The examination is usually conducted twice a year across various centres in Himachal Pradesh.

+The HPTET is held for different categories of teachers, including: